yiyihan/RPF3D/README.md

 # OpenPCDet

 `OpenPCDet` is a clear, simple, self-contained open source project for LiDAR-based 3D object detection.
-We are grateful to the OpenPCDet toolbox for providing the solid foundation upon which our work is built.

 ## Acknowledgement
-This work is built on [OpenPCDet](https://github.com/open-mmlab/OpenPCDet)
+We are grateful to the[OpenPCDet](https://github.com/open-mmlab/OpenPCDet) toolbox for providing the solid foundation upon which our work is built.
 ```
 @misc{openpcdet2020,
     title={OpenPCDet: An Open-source Toolbox for 3D Object Detection from Point Clouds},